davidgundry/MathsForCS/_course/proof/demorgans-laws.md

 <a class="btn btn-primary" type="submit" onClick="checkAnswers('q3', 'q4')">Check Answers</a>
 <script src="/assets/check.js"></script>

 ---

 ## Summary

 In this section we were introduced to De Morgans laws.

-Now you can move on to the [set theory challenges](../set-theory-challenges).